 Valves are to be supplied with flanged ends in accordance with the requirements of ANSI B16.1, Class 125 unless indicated otherwise on the Contract Drawings.

-Required pressure rating [1,035 kPa] [1,378 kPa] [1,725 kPa] unless noted otherwise on the Contract Drawings.
+Required pressure rating 1,725 kPa unless noted otherwise on the Contract Drawings.

 Valve operators shall be a waterproof type suitable for continuous submergence duty.
 Operators shall be the grease-packed, enclosed gear type.
 Worm gear and input shafts shall be stainless steel.